WebPlatformTest/Data/README.md

 ###Versions

 Contains the data about individual versions of variants.
 For every release a new entry should be added.
 In general, existing data should never be deleted, only new data added.

 ````
 [
     {
-        "variant": "firefox",
+        "id": "firefox",
         "version": "38",
         "nickname": "Firefox 38",
         "release": "2015-05-12",